+Navigation

-Up arrow Moves to the previous field.
-Down arrow Moves to the next field.
+Moves to the previous field.

+Moves to the next field.

-Enter Selects a value in the selected field (if applicable) or follow the link in the field.
+Selects a value in the selected field (if applicable) or follow the link in the field.

-Spacebar Expands or collapses a drop-down list, if applicable.
+Expands or collapses a drop-down list, if applicable.

-Tab Moves to the next focus area.
+Moves to the next focus area.

-Esc Moves to the previous page until you view the main screen.
+Moves to the previous page until you view the main screen.
 Pressing Esc in the main screen displays a message that prompts you to save any unsaved changes and restarts the system.